Reclaiming my Wild Heart; Who am I really?

 Tara Westover “Educated.”

-Anne Lamott “Bird by Bird”
+Anne Lamott’s “Bird by Bird”

-Glennon Doyle “Untamed”
+Glennon Doyle’s “Untamed”

 Alicia Keys “More Myself”

--are just a few that I highly recommend!
+These are just a few that I highly recommend!

 We ignore this call to our wild heart in many ways.
 We have addictions.
 We stay crazy busy by becoming martyrs by filling all of our time taking care of others to the detriment of our health and wellness.
-We spend more time judging and gossiping about others instead of looking inside ourselves.
+We spend more time judging and gossiping about others than looking inside ourselves.
 We have life-sucking careers.
 Some of us stay disconnected by trying to control our loved ones by being overly involved in their lives; we stay numb by any means possible not to hear that wild voice inside for fear of rejection.
 I have done all of these.
-We often shrink, lose our voice; we are usually the peacemakers and people pleasers in our families.
-Most often, we are empathic, compassionate, kind, and we deeply feel the pain of others in the world.
-Our feelings and emotions are vast and messy, and others who are comfortably numb in the world find us too much, so we learn to comply to be excepted.
+We often shrink and lose our voice; we are usually the peacemakers and people pleasers in our families.
+Most often, we are empathic, compassionate, and kind, and we deeply feel the pain of others in the world.
+Our feelings and emotions are vast and messy, and others who are comfortably numb in the world find us too much, so we learn to comply to be accepted.
 So many of us become part of that matrix.

 Women are very capable of being chameleons.
 Yes, I understand it is more comfortable and much easier in the moment, but we lose all sense of who we are over time.
 I watch people, especially women, become beautifully crafted chameleons around each person in their lives to appease and manage them separately.
 I hear their tone and inflection change and become different for each person; they say precisely what the other person wants to hear.
 God forbid they would tell the truth, even though their body language gives them away.
 Early on, many women learn to amour up and stuff away what they genuinely want to say or do to keep the peace.
-I have not had the energy for this for a long time, thank goodness.
+Thank goodness I have not had the energy for this for a long time.

 There is a sacred spiritual truth that is at our core.
-When I say telling the truth, it does not mean saying obvious things to others to manipulative to get our way, as we are all capable of doing.
+When I say telling the truth, it does not mean saying obvious things to others to manipulate them to get our way, as we are all capable of doing.
 It is sharing authentically who we are, not what others want to hear.

 “What is better: uncomfortable truth or comfortable lies?
 Every truth is a kindness, even if it makes others uncomfortable.
 Every untruth is an unkindness, even if it makes others comfortable.”
 Glennon Doyle.